 Cosmetic-grade mineral oil is used to prepare cosmetic products for adults and babies.
 In fact, most commercial baby oils are mineral oils with added fragrance.
-Parents have been using mineral oil for ages now.
-However, it often comes under scrutiny, raising concerns about its safety for babies.
+Parents have been using mineral oil-containing baby products for ages now.
+However, it comes under frequent scrutiny, raising concerns about its safety for babies.

-This post answers your queries about mineral oil safety, its uses, side effects, and precautions to take when using it for babies.
+This post aims to answer your queries about the safety of mineral oil, its uses and side effects, and precautions to take when using it on babies.

 Is Mineral Oil Safe For Babies?

 When used appropriately, mineral oil’s topical application is likely safe for newborns and older babies.
 Research shows that mineral oil works as a stable emollientiXA liquid or cream that helps soften the skin and reduce pain. that promotes the skin’s barrier and moisturizes it by reducing trans-epidermal water lossiXThe water that evaporates from the inner layers of the skin to the environment (TEWL) (1) (2).
 However, its improper use or overuse could lead to adverse effects, such as skin irritation and rashes.

 Consult a pediatrician before using mineral oil as they can guide you about its appropriate use for babies.
 Oral use of mineral oil for children is not advisable (3).

 How Is Mineral Oil Used For Babies?

 Topical application of mineral oil on the babies’ body and hair is common.
-Several parents and caregivers use mineral oil to massage babies before bath.
+Several parents and caregivers use mineral oil to massage babies before bath for skin care.
 Experts recommend applying mineral oil on the baby’s body after bath to retain moisture and treat/manage skin conditions, such as eczemaiXA skin condition that causes dryness, itchiness, and inflammation of the skin.
 (4) (5).
 Applying mineral oil an hour before shampooing could help alleviate cradle capiXA common, harmless skin condition that causes rough or irregular patches on the baby’s scalp by loosening the dry scales (6).